Table of Contents

 - What Is Local Search and the 3-Pack?

 - Why Don’t I Show Up in the Google 3-Pack?

 - Methodology: What Did We Do for the Local Search Testing?

 - How Much Do Location, Distance and Density Matter?

 - Does Your Device or Search Phrase Matter?

 - What does this all mean?

 You have a beautiful new website.
-You’ve claimed your Google My Business listing.
-You’ve been blogging and posting to Google+ regularly.
+You’ve claimed your Google Business Profile.
+You’ve been blogging and posting to Google regularly.
 You bought a subscription to MozLocal to help improve your local presence.
 You’ve kept up to date on best practices, but you’re still not ranking in local searches throughout your town.
 What gives?
 “Location” may be your biggest hurdle.